mkorcha/MediaButtonOverlay/README.md

 Notes
 -----

 Project built in Android Studio.
-You should just be able to open the project from there.
+First you should run the task gitClone (using gradlew) to ensure that you pull in the other projects this one depends on.
+Afterwards, you should just be able to build and run the project as usual.

 Use
 ---